 U.S. Department of Labor has extended the Payroll Audit Independent Determination (PAID) pilot program for another six months.
-The program, which launched in March and was scheduled to conclude last month, will now be extended until April 2019, in hopes of drawing greater participation.
+The program, which launched in March was extended through April 2019.

 The PAID pilot program allows an employer to review Wage and Hour Division’s (WHD) compliance assistance materials online.
 Based on these materials, employers can self-audit their compensation practices for potential non-compliance.
 If the employer discovers any non-compliant practices, or if the employer believes its compensation practices may be lawful, but wishes to proactively resolve any potential claims, the employer can do the following:

 - Identify the time frames in which each employee was affected

 - Calculate the amount of back wages the employer believes are owed to each employee